torchlard/Notes/OS/IO.md

-performance depend heavily on number and types of requests, file allocation method location of directories and index blocks if IO performance is only concern, OS can hand over control to disk controller if there are other constraints, like order to write, OS chhose to do own disk scheduling, feed request to disk controller one by one
+performance depend heavily on number and types of requests, file allocation method location of directories and index blocks if IO performance is only concern, OS can hand over control to disk controller if there are other constraints, like order to write, OS choose to do own disk scheduling, feed request to disk controller one by one

 ## formatting